alisaifee/coredis/docs/source/compatibility.rst

 ZREMRANGEBYLEX
 **************

-Remove all members in a sorted set between the given lexicographical range
+Removes members in a sorted set within a lexicographical range.
+Deletes the sorted set if all members were removed.

 - Documentation: `ZREMRANGEBYLEX <https://redis.io/commands/zremrangebylex>`_
 - Implementation: :meth:`~coredis.Redis.zremrangebylex`